Gravells Renault Kidwelly

 - To provide you with reminders regarding your vehicle including, for example, when your vehicle is due to have a service or MOT undertaken.

 In line with PECR Legitimate Interest guidelines, we may also use your personal information to provide you with information about vehicles, services, promotions and invitations that may be of interest to you but only if you have purchased from us before (details of customers who only make inquiries are not kept and used for marketing purposes).
 You can change whether to receive this information.
-If you would prefer to opt-out of marketing communications including MOT reminders you can do so by going onto our 'CONTACT US' page and ticking the opt-out box or by emailing firstname.lastname@example.org and who will be happy to change your preference.
-Please state if you would like to stop phone, email, post (MOT reminders) and /or texts.
+If you would prefer to opt-out of marketing communications, you can do so by going onto our 'UPDATE YOUR DETAILS' page and ticking the opt-out boxes at the bottom of the page.
+Please state if you would like to stop phone, email, post (including MOT reminders) and /or texts.
 If you would like to change any of your contact details please do so on our 'UPDATE YOUR DETAILS' page.

 Your personal information may also be used by us, our employees, contractors or agents, and disclosed to third parties, in order to comply with any legal obligation (including in connection with a court order), or in order to enforce or apply the terms of any agreements we have with or otherwise concerning you (including agreements between you and us (or one or more Gravells entity), or to protect our rights, property or safety or those of our customers, employees or other third parties.